 Write a good cover letter.
 Alison at AskAManager.org has great tips on how to concisely convey just how talented you are.

 It might seem obvious, but be sure to highlight relevant work experience that applies to the job.
 Feel free to create a category of “Relevant Experience” where you give a spotlight to the jobs that you feel best show your experience.
 Other jobs can be relegated to a lower part of your resume.

 List your accomplishments, not just job duties on your resume.
 It sounds a lot more impressive (and gives the Hiring Manager a better understanding of your skills) to read that you coded an entire game in your spare time while working two other jobs, for instance.
 This is more demonstrative than simply listing that you are “proficient in C#/Java/HTML/etc.”

 Do your research - look at the company’s website and their social media.
 Make intelligent references to the work that they do, and don’t confuse them with any of the other many jobs for which you are applying!

-Following Up As someone who was constantly searching for a job three years after college, I found a lot of conflicting advice on following up.
+As someone who was constantly searching for a job three years after college, I found a lot of conflicting advice on following up.
 Before working on the HR side of things, I didn’t realize how long things take to process.
 Given people’s workloads, wait a week or two to follow up, especially for jobs that don’t have start dates attached to the job description, and please send emails.
 When it comes to the substance of that follow up, here’s a few things to keep in mind: